-Cottage rentals in Glengarriff, Cork, Ireland
+Cottage Holidays in Glengarriff, Cork, Ireland

 With brightly coloured cottages and houses, sheltered by a mountainous landscape, Glengarriff makes for a cheerful place for a self-catering break away.
 The fairly small village is located in County Cork in the south western part of Ireland, and is a haven for tourists and natural lovers due to its stunning setting by Glengarriff Bay and the cove of Bantry Bay, where the sea meets the mountains.